 𝐕𝐀𝐋𝐔𝐄 𝐈𝐍𝐕𝐄𝐒𝐓𝐈𝐍𝐆 - 𝐖𝐀𝐑𝐑𝐄𝐍 𝐁𝐔𝐅𝐅𝐄𝐓𝐓

-"Risk arises when you don't know what you're doing" - quote Warren Buffett
+"Risk arises when you don't know what you're doing" - Warren Buffett quote

-2) How do I value a company with a sustainable competitive advantage?
+2. how do I value a company with a sustainable competitive advantage?

 So what exactly is Warren Buffett looking at now?
 What is important to him?
-What should a die-hard value investor (Yes I am!) look for?
+What should a die-hard value investor (Yes I am!) look out for?

 -they sell a unique product or